heptarch/heptarch.github.io/drafts/demon.md

 *1873.* In a dream, Ellen returns to Trinity Quay.
 It is like childhood, but bathed in a gentle greyness, as if the light cannot quite touch the objects it falls upon.
 The sky is a rippling skin of stars;
- too many, and none of them familiar.
+ far too many, and none of them familiar.
+ There is a pile of what is perhaps ash? or snakeskin? by the water.

 <p align="center">
   ⁂